Global Entrepreneurship Week 2014 By: Galit Zamler

 -Have the people who have been to the moon returned to earth?

 -Why does the earth have gravity when there is none in space?

 The girls summarized the lecture on the spaceship project, saying, It was very fun- good luck!

 In the photo: Arnon school students during Noa Katanov's lecture about the spaceship project.

 Guest Entrepreneur: Ronni Shtekler - Learn English and Remember Founder

 Ronni Shtekler, English teacher and coordinator at the HaIrisim school in Karmiel, has been exposing her students to entrepreneurship for a few years as part of Global Entrepreneurship Week.

-This year Ronni decided to teach 6th grades the topic, Entrepreneurship: anyone can do it, from among the materials in the Entrepreneurship for Kids Program.
+This year Ronni decided to teach 6th grades the module: Entrepreneurship: anyone can do it, from among the materials in the Entrepreneurship for Kids Program.

 Ronni is also an entrepreneur: She conceived, developed, markets and sells a kit for English instruction through a correction method- Learn English and Remember.
 This is Ronni 's connection to the topic of entrepreneurship.